diegoami/diego_bot/data/diego.md

  - You suck.
  - You are an idiot.
  - Go fuck yourself.
+ - I want to fuck you in the ass.
  - You are such a retard.
  - You are a useless piece of shit.
  - You are not even able to answer a stupid question.